GoUpNumber/gun.fun/src/bet/propose.md

 > ⚠️The binary data includes the on-chain input the proposer is using for the bet.
 > These are unencrypted and viewable by anyone.
-> Therefore, **if you are posting the proposal publicly you must first ask yourself whether you really want these on-chain inputs to be linked to the identity that posts the proposal**.
+> Therefore, if you are posting the proposal publicly **you must first ask yourself whether you really want these on-chain inputs to be linked to the identity that posts it**.

 ### Change